 If you are a romance reader, I know for a fact you are absorbing all the goodness that comes with romance content.
 Not only is it a deliciously enjoyable read, but it has transformed my skill level (if you catch my drift) and helped me find my voice in the presence of a man.
 There is a certain confidence you obtain when you become a romance reader; it infiltrates your subconscious and becomes your entire personality.

 I will actively compare real-life scenarios with scenes in books to figure out how to approach the situation.
 Whether that’s insane or not, female romance authors get a big thank you from me.
-Men are finally catching on that if their girlfriend or partner is an avid reader, they are 1.) in for the time of their life and 2.) probably being actively manipulated.
+Men are finally catching on that if their girlfriend or partner is an avid reader, they are in for the time of their lives.
 We know what we’re doing and were not sorry about it one bit!
 It’s our time to shine.

 Olivia Salamone, Editorial